Live-in care and visiting home care in Hayes

 With a history dating back to over a thousand years ago, the West London town of Hayes has a whole host of interesting facts attributed to it.
 These include being the UK headquarters for some of the biggest names in retail such as Heinz and Fujitsu and was also the former home of EMI Records.
 The town’s name is famously inscribed on the back of all of The Beatles’ records before EMI Records moved.
 As well as its famous links, Hayes is also home to a team of Helping Hands carers that offer support for a variety of different care needs across the area.

-Branch Manager Lorna and her team of dedicated carers created personalised care packages to suit each individual.
+The team of dedicated carers create personalised care packages to suit each individual.
 They are able to offer support across Eden Park, Hayes, Keyes, Southborough and the surrounding areas.

 Visiting home care across Hayes

 Since our inception in 1989, we’ve been providing person-centred care for thousands of people across the country to enable them to stay in the comfort and familiarity of their own home.
-Lorna and her team are committed to continuing this expert service to enable people across Hayes to have a high level of care delivered to them while they’re at home.
+The team are committed to continuing this expert service to enable people across Hayes to have a high level of care delivered to them while they’re at home.

 Covering everything from personal care, toileting needs, mobility support, help with light housework duties and cooking, visiting care is designed to fit in with your daily routines and schedule so that you don’t have to choose between living at home or moving into residential care.